-Asian shares tumble as US-China trade war renews uncertainty
+Stocks turn higher as Trump claims China trade talks back on

 The market is now dominated by fears of a portending U.S. recession, although the American economy is actually holding up, and much of the U.S. economy is made up of consumption, Innes said.
 If interest rates come down, he added, consumer spending is likely to go up, working as a buffer for the economy.

-“What the market’s really waiting for is for them to drop interest rates,” Innes said.
+“What the market’s really waiting for is for (the U.S. Federal Reserve) to drop interest rates,” Innes said.
 “Right now, we are still sitting on that uncertainty.”

-The Dow Jones Industrial Average plunged more than 600 points Friday after the latest escalation in the trade war between the U.S. and China rattled investors.
-The broad sell-off sent the S&P 500 to its fourth straight weekly loss.

-The tumbling began after Trump responded angrily on Twitter following China’s announcement of new tariffs on $75 billion in U.S. goods.
-In one of his tweets he “hereby ordered” U.S. companies with operations in China to consider moving them to other countries — including the U.S.

-Trump also said he’d respond directly to the tariffs — and after the market closed he delivered, announcing that the U.S. would increase existing tariffs on $250 billion in Chinese goods to 30% from 25%, and that new tariffs on another $300 billion of imports would be 15% instead of 10%.

-The ongoing trade dispute between Washington and Beijing, and especially its unpredictability, is certain to have damaging effects on Asia.
-The unpredictability affects the real decisions central banks make on fiscal policy and companies make on their strategies and investments, setting off ripples of uncertainty.
+Some analysts think the Fed will lower interest rates again this year.
+Fed Chair Jerome Powell indicated last week that the central bank was prepared to cut interest rates but gave no clear signal on when or by how much, while suggesting that uncertainty over Trump’s trade wars have complicated the central bank’s ability to set interest rate policy.

+Meanwhile, China allowed its currency, the yuan, to fall further on Monday.
+That effectively helps its exporters, negating some of the effects of higher U.S. tariffs.

+Economists say that the unpredictability of the trade dispute is at least as damaging as the tariffs themselves, affecting the decisions of central banks and companies as they plan investments.

-Zhu Huani of Mizuho Bank in Singapore said that what he called Trump’s “tariff tantrum” was setting off “the sense that tariffs could continue to rise,” with the “the unpredictability of timing and extent of these trade actions risk accentuating the paralysis of business decisions and big-ticket business spending.”
+Zhu Huani, analyst at Mizuho Bank in Singapore, said that what he called Trump’s “tariff tantrum” was setting off “the sense that tariffs could continue to rise,” with the “the unpredictability of timing and extent of these trade actions risk accentuating the paralysis of business decisions and big-ticket business spending.”

 “No matter which way you cut the cake, it is nearly impossible to construct a bullish, or even neutral scenario for equity markets today,” said Jeffrey Halley, senior market analyst at Oanda.

-Some analysts think the Federal Reserve will lower interest rates this year.

-Federal Reserve Chair Jerome Powell indicated last week that the central bank was prepared to cut interest rates but gave no clear signal on when or by how much, while suggesting that uncertainty over Trump’s trade wars have complicated the central bank’s ability to set interest rate policy.

-The price of benchmark crude fell 62 cents to $53.55 a barrel.
+The price of benchmark crude gained 54 cents to $54.71 a barrel.
 It sank $1.18, or 2.1%, to settle at $54.17 a barrel Friday, as traders worried that the latest escalation in the trade battle could sap global demand for energy.
-Brent crude oil, the international standard, fell 58 cents to $58.76 a barrel.
+Brent crude oil, the international standard, rose 42 cents to $59.76 a barrel.